HTTP interface for jobs

 Delete async job results

-delete /_db/{database-name}/_api/job/{job-id}
+DELETE /_db/{database-name}/_api/job/{job-id}

 Deletes either all job results, expired job results, or the result of a specific job.
 Clients can use this method to perform an eventual garbage collection of job results.